iamb4uc/b4uc.xyz/content/posts/nvim-customization.md

     caption: 'A Basic Minimal Neovim Configuration'
 ---

-## Why use vim over other text editors and IDEs?
+# Why use vim and neovim over other text editors and IDEs?
 For me, I've always loved minimalism and performance over ease of use and other flashy bloat no one really uses and cares about.
 This why I personally use Terminal-based text editors.
 Preferably VIM or NeoVIM.
 Tho I currently, am running NeoVIM, but both of them are basically the same.
 NeoVIM is a little bit more extensible than VIM and easy to manage imo.
 But enough talking, lets start configuring our VIM/NVIM to make it more like an actual developing environment.

 **IMPORTANT:** Since I mainly use Neovim, some of the stuff written in this blog might not work for vim users, for them just avoid the once that are not compatible, if I find any alternatives to those plugins and setting, I will update the blogs with the details.

-### Step 1: Setting up the config files and directory for vim and neovim
+## Step 1: Setting up the config files and directory for vim and neovim
 Follow the commands given below to make all the necessary files and directories for neovim

 ```bash